 Jordan is one of the highest ranked countries in Global Infrastructure Hub's InfraCompass 2020, with the quality of infrastructure scored at 67.4 out of 100.
 The country is considered to be a global leader in the Activity drive, in particular, scoring 80.9.
 The 'Activity' is measured against the extent and nature of recent infrastructure investment activity and extent of private sector involvement over the last five years, relative to the size of the economy, whereby at 1.4% of GDP, Jordan has one of the highest levels of private investment in infrastructure as a share of GDP globally.
-The state of the size of the economy in the highest levels of private investment in infrastructure as a share of GDP globally.
+The size of the economy in the size of GDP globally.